 Vivenna, still stumbling backward, could see his eyes.
 They were terrified.

-He killed his last friend by slamming the sheathed sword down against his back.
+He killed his last friend by slamming the sheathed sword down against the man’s back.
 Bones cracked.
-By now, the clothing on the man’s arm had disintegrated, and a blackness--like vines growing on a wall--had twisted up around his arm.
+By now, the clothing on the first man’s arm had disintegrated, and a blackness--like vines growing on a wall--had twisted up around his shoulder.
 Black, pulsing veins that bulged out of the skin.
-The man screamed, a piercing, desperate cry.
+The man screamed a piercing, desperate cry.

 Then, he twisted the sword around and rammed it, sheath and all, through his stomach.
-It cut through skin and flesh, though the sheath itself didn’t seem sharpened.
-The man stumbled to his knees, then leaned backward, twitching, face staring up into the air as the black veins on his arm began to evaporate into dark smoke.
+It cut skin and flesh, though the sheath itself didn’t seem sharpened.
+The man stumbled to his knees, then slumped backward, twitching, face staring up into the air as the black veins on his arm began to evaporate into dark smoke.
 He died like that, somehow maintain the kneeling posture, sword sticking down through his chest and propping him up from behind.

 Vivenna stood alone on a street littered with corpses.
 A figure dropped from a rooftop, lowered by two twisting lengths of animated rope.
-He landed softly, then walked forward, ropes falling dead as he said something quietly.
+He landed softly, then walked forward, ropes falling dead.
 He passed Vivenna, ignoring her, and grabbed the sword by the hilt.
 He paused for a moment, then did the clasp up and pulled the weapon free from the corpse’s chest.

-The dead man finally slumped to the ground.
+The dead man finally fell to the ground.

 Vivenna stared dully ahead.
 Then, numb, she sat down in the street.
-She stared ahead, still dizzy.
 She didn’t even twitch as Vasher picked her up and slung her over his shoulder.

 Warbreaker